-Incentive-Based Regulation Recovery of forecast efficient expenditure Efficiency target set Efficiency sharing mechanism in place Reculation of outcome/performance expenditure Efficiency target set Efficiency sharing mechanism in place expenditure Efficiency target set Efficiency sharing mechanism in Incentives to seek operational efficiencies Incentive to pursue financial efficiencies Incentive to pursue performance efficiency These efficiency gains achieved are then shared with the customer.
+Cost-Plus Regulation Incentive-Based Regulation □ Focus is on recovery of historical costs □ No incentives for pursuing efficiency □ Emphasis on asset growth □ Regulation of inputs Recovery of forecast efficient expenditure Efficiency target set Efficiency sharing mechanism in place Regulation of outcome/performance Most risk passed on to customer Risk and Incentives shared with customer

-REFORM INITIATIVE
+- Incentives to seek operational efficiencies - 2.
+Incentive to pursue financial efficiencies - 3.
+Incentive to pursue performance efficiency

+These efficiency gains achieved are then shared with the customer.

-Incentive-Based Regulation
+REFORM INITIATIVE Incentive-Based Regulation

-- Current Regulatory Framework based on modified cost of service regulation - Can lead to over-capitalisation - Little incentives to pursue economic efficiencies - ST lacks explicit power to seek information from all relevant parties - Current regime lacks transparency - No requirement for stakeholder consultation
+- Current Regulatory Framework based on modified cost of service regulation - Can lead to over-capitalisation - Little incentives to pursue economic efficiencies - ST lacks explicit power to seek information from all relevant parties - Current regime lacks transparency - No requirement for stakeholder consultation into Peninsular Malaysia to be ready by 2012